 History of the Recreation, Parks, & Tourism Department

 In the 1950s the Department or Recreation and Parks was established, the second one in the State of Maryland.
-During those years utilizing City of Salisbury, school, and church facilities the Department was able to offer indoor and outdoor programs to the youth and citizens of the County, including summer playground and sports activities.
-In addition the Recreation Commission also worked with the City of Salisbury to help design, build, and improve city parks.
-In 1959 the Wicomico County Youth & Civic Center was finally dedicated and quickly became the center of community activities.
+During those years utilizing the City of Salisbury, school, and church facilities the Department was able to offer indoor and outdoor programs to the youth and citizens of the County, including summer playground and sports activities.
+In addition, the Recreation Commission also worked with the City of Salisbury to help design, build, and improve city parks.
+In 1959, the Wicomico Youth & Civic Center was dedicated and quickly became the center of community activities.